-The diluted earnings per share is the same as the basic earnings per share as the exercise of warrants and options would be immaterial.
+The diluted earnings per share is the same as the basic earnings per share as the exercise of warrants and options would be immaterial, see note 14 (c).

 The earnings and weighted average number of shares used in the calculations are set out below.